TechnicalEverything you need to know about Insulmax®

 Settling rated according to to EN 14064-1 :2010 as “S1” (settling of less than 1% or too negligible to be measured) at installed densities.

 Insulmax® has no detrimental effect on existing building elements and does not react with TPS wiring.
 Older rubber (TRS) insulated wires should be replaced before the installation of any insulation

-Insulmax® is made from natural materials and post-consumer waste.
-It is CFC and HCFC free.
-It is classified as having zero Ozone Depletion potential and zero Global Warming potential.
+Insulmax® is made from inert minerals and is composed of 84% post-consumer waste.
+It is CFC and HCFC free and is classified as having zero Ozone Depletion potential and zero Global Warming potential.